1. Home

 Moodle allows you to ask for student submissions (such as essays, presentations, or projects) by using the ‘Assignment’ activity.
 Once the deadline for the submission point has passed and you are ready to mark the uploaded files, you can then select between two main methods to add your grades and feedback:

-In this article, we will show you how to grade student submissions online by using the blue ‘Grade’ button in Moodle.
+In this article, we will show you how to grade student submissions online by using the ‘Grade’ button in Moodle.
 This is the button that will navigate you to the Grading window.

-Using the blue Grade button
+Using the Grade button

-2. You will be directed to the Grading window where you will need to get familiar with the following sections.
+1. You will be directed to the Grading window where you will need to get familiar with the following sections.

 • Submission